benimmerman/simplyCheckFront/README.md

 # 📋 Trackly

-**Trackly** is a collaborative organization and task-tracking app built for couples, families, and friend groups who want an easy way to stay on top of shared responsibilities, to-dos, and expenses — all in one place.
+This is the **frontend** application for **Trackly**: a collaborative organization and task-tracking app built for couples, families, and friend groups who want an easy way to stay on top of shared responsibilities, to-dos, and expenses — all in one place.

 ---